 Po Waghalter is Senior Counsel in Tyson & Mendes’ Los Angeles office.
 Her practice focuses on general liability, premises liability, and personal injury defense.
 Ms. Waghalter specializes in developing legal strategies aimed at early dismissals and summary adjudication of high-exposure lawsuits.
+Ms. Waghalter is licensed to practice law in California, Oregon, and Washington.

 With over a decade of experience, Ms. Waghalter has successfully obtained numerous dismissals from motions for summary judgment and through tactical, discovery-based law and motion.
 Recently, Ms. Waghalter resolved a premises liability dispute with an initial demand of $3 million for just over $300,000.
 In other recent matters, she resolved a dog bite claim with exposure of $1 million for a waiver of costs, and a traumatic brain injury claim with exposure of $500,000 for $17,000.